 If you have do wheels at your disposal, though, that’s a wrap!
 Congrats on knocking out a very tough hike And for picking Gertrude’s Nose!

 Directions to the trailhead: From New Paltz, head west on Route 299.
 Follow 299 until it dead ends into Rt.
 44/55, where you’ll make a right turn.
 Follow 44/55 past the hairpin turn under the Shawangunk cliffs and past the Trapps parking area on your right.
 Continue another 3 miles past the Trapps parking area to find the well-marked entrance to Minnewaska State Park Preserve on your left.
-Stop at the guard shack, pay the fee, then continue straight ahead, uphill, until you reach the highest parking lot possible.
+Stop at the guard shack, pay the fee, then continue uphill, until you reach the upper parking lot.
+The traffic flow here was changed in 2017 – apparently, it’s a left turn after the guard shack to get to the upper parking lot now.
+(Thanks for the helpful tip in the comments, James!)

 Hop out and let the adventure begin!